 Classic Aesthetics, Modern Power

 Turbostar provides a distraction-free, highly responsive workspace in the terminal.
-It pairs nostalgia with the robust utility developers demand for complex C++ and Python projects.
+It pairs a classic look with the robust utility developers demand for complex C++ and Python projects.

 Multi-Window Tiled Workspace